How do I edit/delete an entry after I’ve released it?

 How can I see a full week/month of entries?

-It’s not possible to see a full week or month of entries in your timesheet, but you can see this in Time Control.
+It’s not possible to see a full week or month of entries in your Timesheet, but you can see this in Time Control.

-Navigate to your initials in the lower lefthand corner of the web app, then select Time Control from the options that pop up.
+Navigate to your Account Settings by clicking the "Settings" button in the lower left corner of the Laurel Web App.
+The "Settings" button looks like a circle that contains your initials.
+Select "Time Control" from the options that appear at left.
 In Time Control, you can filter by date to find the entries submitted in the period of time you’re interested in.

 How do I see my daily, weekly, or monthly billable and non-billable hours?

-Why does my timesheet always default to a random date?
+Why does my Timesheet always default to a random date?

-What do the green and yellow circles mean on my calendar?
+What do the green and yellow circles mean on my Calendar?

-The green and yellow circles on your calendar signal released versus unreleased time.
-If you see a dotted yellow circle around one of the days on your calendar, that means you have unreleased entries for that day.
+The green and yellow circles on your Calendar signal released versus unreleased time.
+If you see a dotted yellow circle around one of the days on your Calendar, that means you have unreleased entries for that day.
 Please navigate to that day, finalize your entries, and release that time.

-If you see a green circle around the days on your calendar, that means you’ve fully released your prepared entries for that day.
+If you see a green circle around the days on your Calendar, that means you’ve fully released your prepared entries for that day.
 No further action required from you.

-If you don’t see any circle around a day on your calendar, that means you do not have any entries prepared for that day.
+If you don’t see any circle around a day on your Calendar, that means you do not have any entries prepared for that day.

-An open white circle denotes the current day, and a closed white circle denotes the day you've navigated to on your timesheet.
+An open white circle denotes the current day, and a closed white circle denotes the day you've navigated to on your Timesheet.
 If you have navigated to the current day, it will appear as a closed white circle.

 Does Laurel have a mobile app?

-Laurel is mobile responsive, which means you can access the Laurel web app through the browser on your mobile device.
+Laurel is mobile responsive, which means you can access the Laurel Web App through the browser on your mobile device.
 There is no separate Laurel app to download.

 I created a temporary matter (project, initiative) but now need to move those entries to the permanent matter (project, initiative).
 How do I do that?